VA LOAN: What it is and how to get one

 Now comes the issues like the WDI or termite inspection, survey, property appraisal, and homeowner insurance are all confirmed.
 The only item that takes time from you, the buyer, is insurance.

 The survey is a very important document that details your property lines and limits on it which will show how the house fits on your lot.
 It will also detail any easements, which are right of ways for the city.

-The WDI or termite inspection ensures your home does not have a termite infestation destroying your home.
+The Wood Destroying Insect (WDI) or termite inspection ensures your home does not have a termite infestation destroying your home.